xcore/sw_motor_control/README.rst

 Component      module_dsc_blocks       Inner loop transforms (e.g. park, clarke, PI)
 Component      module_dsc_comms        Code to bridge the ethernet/CAN into the main code loop
 Component      module_dsc_display      Module for operating the LCD and buttons
-Component      module_dsc_hall         Interface to Hall sensors (only used for BLDC commutation
+Component      module_dsc_hall         Interface to Hall sensors (only used for BLDC commutation)
-Component      module_dsc_qei          A single threadm, dual quadrature encoder interface
+Component      module_dsc_qei          A quadrature encoder interface
 ============== ======================= =====================================================================